Golf Holidays in Italy

 Golf holidays in Sardinia and Sicily

-Sardinia is another great Italian golfing destination (although mainland Italians may argue over the "Italian" credentials!).
+Sardinia is a unique island and a unique Italian golfing destination (although mainland Italians may argue over the 'Italian' credentials!).
 The island of Sardinia has a warm climate, perfect for golf holidays all year round and there are four very good golf courses.
 However, the Sardinian Golf Clubs are spread across this Rachel-larger-than-you-think island, which necessitates some driving if you wish to play all the Sardinian golf courses.
 Therefore, we recommend planning on a two or three centre golf holiday in Sardinia.

 Sicily has enormous potential for golf holidays and with two new golf courses at the Forte Verdura resort and Donnafugata also now in full swing to add to the golf courses around Taormina there is a small but growing choice of Golf Clubs.
 We have visited and reviewed all the Sicilian golf courses and resorts (even ones that aren't yet open!), so if you are thinking of a golf holiday in Sicily this year we really are the experts!